 Probiotics are especially important for dogs who have been treated with antibiotics, as antibiotics destroy these beneficial microbes.
 Several probiotic supplements have been developed for dogs and are sold in pet supply stores or veterinary clinics.
 And don’t neglect vitamin C. Consider giving your dog 500 mg vitamin C three times per day, or half that amount for small dogs, in addition to the animal’s usual supplements for as long as the infection lasts.

 Controlling your dog’s exposure to other animals is one way to help prevent tracheobronchitis, canine flu, and other contagious diseases.
 Another is to disinfect the air and surfaces around her.

-CJ Puotinen is a frequent Whole Dog Journal contributor and freelance writer living in New York.
-She is also the author of The Encyclopedia of Natural Pet Care and many books on holistic health care and herbal remedies for humans.
-See “Resources,” page 24, for information on her books.
+C.J.
+Puotinen is a frequent Whole Dog Journal contributor and freelance writer living in New York.
+She is also author of The Encyclopedia of Natural Pet Care and many books on holistic health care and herbal remedies for humans.